hkust-aiaa5032/homework/hw3/Readme.md

 Now here comes the fun part.
 You can start experimenting with the code and exploring how you can improve your model performance.
 Some hints:

-+ Try to extrac different frames(other than 16) of each video with ffmpeg.
++ Try to extract different frames(other than 16) of each video with ffmpeg.
 + Try diffirent Neural Network Design.